-- (1) Disputes which arise between any party and an MCO shall first be processed through the dispute resolution process of the MCO. - (2) The MCO shall promptly provide a written summary of the MCO's dispute resolution process to anyone who requests it, or to any party or their representative disputing any action of the MCO or affected by a dispute.
-The written summary shall include at least the following: - (a) The title, address, and telephone number of the contact person at the MCO who is responsible for the dispute resolution process; - (b) The types of issues the MCO will consider in its dispute resolution process; - (c) A description of the procedures and time frames for submission, processing, and decision at each level of the dispute resolution process including the right of an aggrieved party to request administrative review by the director if the party disagrees with the final decision of the MCO; and - (d) Advise that absent a showing of good cause, failure to timely appeal to the MCO shall preclude appeal to the director.

-- (3) Notification must be provided to the worker and the worker's attorney when the MCO: - (a) Receives any complaint or dispute pursuant to this rule; or - (b) Issues any decision pursuant to this rule. - (4) Whenever an MCO denies a service, or a party otherwise disputes a decision of the MCO, the MCO shall send written notice of its decision to all parties that can appeal the decision.
-If the MCO provides a dispute resolution process for the issue, the notice shall include the following paragraph, in bold text:
+- (1) Disputes which arise between any party and an MCO must first be processed through the dispute resolution process of the MCO. - (2) The MCO must promptly provide a written summary of the MCO's dispute resolution process to anyone who requests it, or to any party or their representative disputing any action of the MCO or affected by a dispute.
+The written summary must include at least the following: - (a) The title, address, and telephone number of the contact person at the MCO who is responsible for the dispute resolution process; - (b) The types of issues the MCO will consider in its dispute resolution process; - (c) A description of the procedures and time frames for submission, processing, and decision at each level of the dispute resolution process including the right of an aggrieved party to request administrative review by the director if the party disagrees with the final decision of the MCO; and - (d) A statement that absent a showing of good cause, failure to timely appeal to the MCO shall preclude appeal to the director. - (3) The MCO must notify the worker and the worker's attorney when the MCO: - (a) Receives any complaint or dispute under this rule; or - (b) Issues any decision under this rule. - (4) Whenever an MCO denies a service, or a party otherwise disputes a decision of the MCO, the MCO must send written notice of its decision to all parties that can appeal the decision.
+If the MCO provides a dispute resolution process for the issue, the notice must include the following paragraph, in bold text: